seekhealing/seekhealing.github.io/_sections/directors/rachel-wurzman.md

 ---
 type: team
-category: Advisory Board
+category: Officers of the Board
 name: Rachel Wurzman, PHD
-title: Neuroscientist
+title: Director of Science
 image: /assets/images/team-headshot-rachel.jpg
-order: 1
+order: 4
 ---

 Background: Neuroscience PhD, post-doctoral research fellow in the LCNS at the University of Pennsylvania